 The "x" in that line will be one of any lower-case Latin letter from a to j.
 The (label) is the text string that will appear in your "----Script Parameters----" list, to let the end user know which of the variables they are changing (i.e. number of shots, how many steps, etc.).
+Maximum length of label text is 26 characters (including spaces) (to fit in Parameters Menu space).

-Up to 10 @param statements, user-controllable variables, may be used in any one script.
+Up to 10 @param statements (user-controllable variables) may be used in any one script.